ithar14/IBMfall21/README.md

 Problem: Implement 3-class image classifier with QSVM and achieve better accuracy with smaller feature map circuits.

 Level: Intermediate

+* QSVM for binary classification of MNIST: familiarize yourself with a typical workflow for QSVM and find the best combination of dimentions/feature maps.

+* QSVM for 3-class classification of Fashion-MNIST

 ## Qiskit Optimization - Battery Revenue Optimization
 Battery storage systems have provided a solution to flexibly integrate large-scale renewable energy in a power system.
 The performance of a battery decreases while it is used, so you need to consider the degradation of each battery for figuring out the optimal battery scheduling.
 In this challenge, you are asked to optimize the battery revenue using a quantum computer and find the lowest circuit cost and circuit depth.